 Digital signage that is set in the wrong place is a complete waste of effort, time and money.
 Just like any signage, the location of your digital displays is critical for success.
 To increase the likelihood of your audience noticing your signage, make sure your signs are not too high or too low.
 For most cases, eye level is the safest bet to ensure your signs don’t go unnoticed.
 Using the wrong angle can also affect the number of eyeballs you attract.
 If your digital signage is interactive, opt for a slightly upward angle, while signs placed above eye level with the aim of longer viewing should be angled slightly downward.

 Before installing your signage, take the time to consider where your audience hangs out, where their eyes are naturally drawn, what you want your signs to help you accomplish, and the surrounding environment.
-This will help ensure you place your digital signs in the best possible location and get the most value for your money!
+This will help ensure you place your free dynamic signage in the best possible location and get the most value for your money!

 4. You’re re-creating your website